LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/monitoring.md

 ### Email Reporting

-Before, we will explain how to configure and enable email reporting for your account.
+First, we will explain how to configure and enable email reporting for your account.
 Let's go over some basic information and limitations that need to be considered.
-There is the limitation of only one active report and frequency.
-Where you can choose from the following frequencies:
+You can only select one active report and its frequency.
+You can choose from the following frequencies:

 * None -> Disables email reporting
 * Daily -> 01:00 **UTC** each day
 * Weekly -> 01:00 **UTC** first day of the week

-The email report will contain the following information.
-The data will be based on the frequency, e.g. `Weekly` will be the data accumulated over the week while `Daily` only includes information of the last 24 hours.
+The data is based on the frequency, e.g. `Weekly` contains the data accumulated over the week while `Daily` only includes information of the last 24 hours.
+The email report contains the following information.

 <img class="fancyimage" alt="Functions: Email Report" src="img/functions/functions_reporting_email_report.png">